jumpingjoy/watchnationpro/index.md

 ### No. 6 Fossil Sport
 {% include image.html img="fossil-sport.webp" align="right" %}

-Fossil Sport is very affordable and comes in two different sizes, 41mm and 43mm.
-The silicone strap is sweat-friendly.
-The 41mm face looks good in small wrists.
-The straps are available in many colors.
+Fossil Sport is very affordable and comes in two different case sizes, 41mm and 43mm with sports style design.
+The silicone strap of Fossil Sport is awesome in style and sweat-friendly.
+The 41mm watch faces looks good in small wrists.
+The Fossil straps are available in many colors.

-It runs on Wear OS and provides notifications and alerts like email and app information.
+Fossil Sport runs on Wear OS and provides smartphone notifications and alerts like email and app information.
 NFC for Google pay is available.

-Untethered built in GPS is convenient for runners who wish to keep their phones at home.
-The activity tracking, swim-proof, heart rate monitor is worth mentioning of Fossil Sport.
-The heart rate monitor's performance is moderate.
+Untethered built in GPS is convenient for people who wish to keep their phones at home and involve in running, cycling or any other travelling activity.
+The GPS feature works accurately.
+The fitness features like activity tracking, swim-proof, heart rate monitor is worth mentioning of Fossil Sport.
+The performance of heart rate sensor monitor in Fossil Sport is moderate.

-It includes NFC for Google Pay, email, notifications, and app alerts.

 {% include section-cta.html button_text=">> READ OUR FULL REVIEW HERE <<" button_url="/fossil-sport-review/" blank="true" %}

 ### No. 7 Kate Spade Scallop 2
 {% include image.html img="kate-spade-scallop-2.webp" align="right" %}

-Kate spade scallop 2 has an AMOLED display with attractive looks like Michael Kors access and covers almost all the features of Fossil watches..
-This watch runs on Wear OS like the first version of Kate spade scallop.
+Kate spade scallop 2 has an AMOLED display with fashion style design and attractive looks like Michael Kors access and covers almost all the features of Fossil watches.
+The Kate spade scallop 2 watch runs on Wear OS like the first version of Kate spade scallop.

 The “Choose your looks" App helps you pick the right watch face from a variety of watch faces that matches women best clothes and accessories.
 NFC for Google pay is a notable one.
-As it is waterproof, you can swim with that.
-Using its ambient light sensor which adjusts the brightness, it has decent battery life.
+Kate Spade Scallop has ambient light sensor which adjusts the brightness, and has decent battery life.

 {% include section-cta.html button_text=">> READ OUR FULL REVIEW HERE <<" button_url="/fossil-sport-review/" blank="true" %}

 ## WatchNationPro.com's Motto

 As a woman, you might be knowing about a normal watch ⌚and its types and how to select them.
-But, choosing the best smartwatch for women among many, several features and technical specifications is  overwhelming for a beginner.
+But, choosing the best smartwatch for women among many features, style and technical specifications is  overwhelming for a beginner.

 To help select the best, we have come up with this ultimate site for everything related to the best womens watches.